pagadala15/pwd-mgmt-api/README.md

 	- Login to the link:  http://localhost:8161/admin/queues.jsp  (admin/admin userid/pwd on the prompt)

-	- This will show increase of the messages/Events in the Queue:"PassWordUpdateQueue" on each successful password reset execution.
+	- This will show increase of the messages/Events in the Queue:"PasswordUpdateQueue" on each successful password reset execution.

 How to check if the database is updated with the new password: